bkotyra/longest_flow_path/README.md

-This repository is part of an ongoing publication.
+This repository is part of the work presented in [Fast parallel algorithms for finding the longest flow paths in flow direction grids](https://doi.org/10.1016/j.envsoft.2023.105728).

 ---